 We plan to go to market requesting pricing for HSCN services that are equivalent to the Transition Network connectivity in place today as well as a number of other options which your input will help us to define.
 This will enable you to see what is available before finalising a contract for the services.

 Non-NHS public sector organisations can be included in NHS Digital-led aggregated procurements as long as they are able to conform to the timetable outlined below and their HSCN connectivity requirements are straightforward.
 If you would like to nominate any such organisation for inclusion in an aggregated procurement please let us know by email to email@example.com.

-NHS Digital is working closely with Crown Commercial Service (CCS) to establish a new HSCN National Procurement Framework (known as RM3825) which is due for delivery in autumn 2017.
+NHS Digital is working closely with Crown Commercial Service (CCS) to establish a new HSCN National Procurement Framework (known as RM3825) which is due for delivery in late November 2017.
 Once established, NHS Digital will use this to run aggregated procurements.

 Who is this suitable for?

 - are not already part of a well progressed locally managed collaborative procurement initiative (see option B below) that will launch well in advance of the Aggregated Procurement in their region

 - don't wish to manage the procurement of N3 replacement services themselves at this point